Browse for Organizations

 Coming to college is one of the major life changes that you will go through.
 Joining a fraternity or sorority chapter will help make the transition easier.
 Developing life-long friendships with the members in the chapters helps make the campus seem smaller.
 For many members, these chapters become a home away from home.
 In addition to the brotherhood/sisterhood, every chapter is dedicated to enhancing leadership, scholarship, and philanthropy/community service.

 All fraternities and sororities require an investment of time, including weekly new member meetings (first semester of membership), weekly chapter meetings, participation in chapter and community events including philanthropy and service events, educational programming, and social events.
 In addition, many members serve on chapter committees or hold leadership positions, which increases the time commitment.
 However, the time commitment is what your student chooses to invest.
-Some students put all of their time into the fraternity/sorority, while others spend some time in their chapter and sometime experiencing other opportunities on campus.
+Some students put all of their time into the fraternity/sorority, while others spend some time in their chapter and some time experiencing other opportunities on campus.

 There are some required events, but students can generally choose the events in which they would like to participate.
 Over 50% of fraternity and sorority members are involved in at least one student organization outside of the fraternity/sorority experience and a majority of fraternity and sorority members also work.
 If you feel your student is devoting too much time to a fraternity/sorority, talk with them to better understand the required expectations and feel free to contact the Office of Student Involvement to discuss concerns.
 We also encourage students to fully discuss time commitments prior to joining a fraternity or sorority during the recruitment or intake process.

 The lifelong friendships you will make by being a member of a fraternity or sorority chapter will last into post-college years.
-Fraternity and sorority students have national networks for their member to use for careers and job re-locations.
+Fraternity and sorority students have national networks for their members to use for careers and job re-locations.
 Membership in a chapter can be a life-long experience that is an investment in your future.
 Wherever you end up after college, chances are you will be able to find an alumni chapter or members from your fraternity or sorority in the area.